 A Glastonbury premises liability lawyer could help injured visitors understand their rights under Connecticut law.
 Following that, your personal injury attorney could work with you to demand compensation from negligent landowners for your injuries.
+In English.

 Connecticut law separates property visitors into three categories, each of which has its own definition and expected rights.
 In short, it is a combination of a landowner’s permission to enter the land and the visitor’s motivation for doing so that determines the category said visitor falls into.